• Skip to primary navigation

 • 1 red bell pepper ribs and seeds removed, chopped

-• 1 bunch of cilantro thoroughly washed
+• 1 small bunch of cilantro thoroughly washed

 • 1 Tbsp. garlic minced